Turkish journalist gets 27 years in absentia for espionage

 German Foreign Minister Heiko Maas criticised the ruling as a “hard blow against independent journalistic work in Turkey” which he called a fundamental right.

-“Journalism is not a crime but an indispensable service to society - even and especially when it looks critically and investigatively on the fingers of those in power,” Maas told RedaktionsNetzwerk Deutschland.
+“Journalism is not a crime but an indispensable service to society - even and especially when it looks critically ... on the fingers of those in power,” Maas told RedaktionsNetzwerk Deutschland.

+Fahrettin Altun, the Turkish presidency’s communications director, said on Twitter Dundar’s sentence does not violate freedom of expression.
+Writing in German, he said Turkey expects its partners to accept the court’s decision and extradite him.

 For critics of President Tayyip Erdogan, Dundar has become a symbol of what they say is Turkey’s sweeping crackdown on press freedom, especially since a failed coup in 2016.
 The government says the courts are independent and that it is responding to threats facing the country.